qyhAppAcademy/portugal_trade_data_visualization/README.md

 # Portugal Trade Data Visualization

 [Portugal Trade Data Visualization](https://qyhappacademy.github.io/portugal_trade_data_visualization/) is a data visualization of Portugal import and export trades.
 It displays every nation Portugal trades with on a global map.
 Users are able to interact with the map to get an in-depth look into the trade data.
-This project is inspired by the history of Portugal being a strong trading nation since the Age of Discovery.
+This project is inspired by the history of Portugal being a strong trade nation since the Age of Discovery.

 ## <a name="wireframes"></a> Wireframes

 ![alt text](https://github.com/qyhAppAcademy/portugal_trade_data_visualization/blob/main/wireframe.png)

 * At the top, a world map on which users can interact with, and view trade partners of Portugal.

 * In the middle, a range slider for users to filter trade partners to render on the map and in the bar chart.

 * At the bottom, a bar chart for users to see the trade value of each trade partner.

 ## <a name="functionality"></a> Functionality & MVPs

 ### With this Portugal Trade Data Visualization App, users will be able to:

 - [x] Browse individual trade partner of Portugal on the map

 - [x] Filter trade partners to display based on trade value

 - [x] View comparisons of trade value among trade partners

 - [x] Toggle between imports data and exports data

 ## <a name="technologies"></a> Technologies, Libraries, APIs

 ### This project uses the following technologies:

 * `HTML` to structure the app

 * `SCSS` to style

 * `JavaScript` to implement application logic, fetch data, create animations, and add interactivity

 * `D3.js` to display a world map, a range slider, and a bar chart

 * `Webpack` to bundle and transpile the source JavaScript code

 * `NPM` to manage project dependencies

 * Trade data is first fetched using d3.json.
 After the promise is fulfilled, data then is processed into trade objects and pushed into an array.
 Afterwards, that array is sorted and returned.